-To prevent damage to the antenna, make sure it is retracted before driving your Toyota through an automatic car wash.
+- ◆ To prevent damage to the antenna, make sure it is retracted before driving your Toyota through an automatic car wash. - ◆On models with glass antenna, attaching the film (especially conductive or metallic type) on the right side quarter window will noticeably reduce the sensitivity of the radio.